The story behind these Neiman Marcus cookies may be an urban legend but the resulting oatmeal chocolate chip cookie is very, very real.

 Kindly note that the recipe below makes half a batch of the original chocolate chip cookie recipe, seeing as the actual cookie recipe makes an enormous number of cookies.
-[Editor’s Note: Not as though that would be a bad thing.
-Ooooooh no. Though it’s time-consuming to make so many cookies, we heartily encourage you to consider doubling this recipe and making ample to have on hand should you wish to bake some off, give some away, and still have some left to stash safely away in the freezer for future cravings.
-The dough keeps ridiculously well when frozen, provided you can keep from snitching some.
+[Editor’s Note: There are worse things than stashing chocolate chip cookie dough safely away in the freezer for future cravings.
 We’ve learned from experience to intentionally mislabel the container of dough, for what we think are obvious reasons.]

 - 1 teaspoon baking powder